TandSerrai/maf-translations/README.md

 * Formatting is meaningful in YAML, so don't remove whitespaces at the start of lines.
 * If you fork/contribute, please watch the upstream repository, as I may add, remove or change strings at any time
+* I can create stub files in your language, if you want.
+Very useful if you have incomplete translations, too, because my little script will automatically flag which strings you are still missing.